Cosmian/kms/documentation/docs/kmip_2_1/_export.md

 #### Examples -  Check `Get`

-An export example is provided below but it is in every point similar to the [`Get` operation](./_get.md) save for the name of the operation.
+An export example is provided below but it is in every point similar to the `Get` operation save for the name of the operation.
+To run `Export` instead of `Get` with he `ckms` CLI, pass the `--allow-revoked` flag on the command line.

-Please check that page for more examples.
+Please check the [Get](./_get.md) page for more examples.

 #### Example - Symmetric Key